pccampbell/semantic-search-grainger/README.md

 ## Overview

 This project implements and evaluates semantic search for product queries using multiple embedding models (all-MiniLM-L6-v2, BGE-small-en-v1.5, and E5-small-v2) and indexing strategies (Brute Force, IVF-PQ, and HNSW).
 The system was built on ~900K products from the Amazon ESCI dataset and evaluated on 50 sample queries using metrics including MRR, Precision@K, Recall@K, and NDCG@K. Results showed that E5-small-v2 achieved the best quality (NDCG@10: 0.380 with brute force), while IVF-PQ indexing provided ~20x speedup over brute force with only ~7% quality loss.
-HNSW metrics dropped and while various configurations of the index were tried performance could not be improved.
-Additional tuning or switching to faiss or milvus could provide the expected performance.
+HNSW metrics dropped to ~%74 of brute force and while various configurations of the index were tried, performance could not be improved.
+Additional tuning or switching to faiss or milvus could provide the expected performance for HNSW.

 ## Embeddings Generation